Police treating deadly Melbourne siege as terror attack

 Australian media have reported Khayre deliberately tampered with his court-issued GPS ankle bracelet to lure police to the address, and after a two hour siege he emerged from the building shooting, injuring three police before being killed.
 The woman escaped unharmed.

-After immigrating to Australia with his parents from Somalia at the age of three, Khrayre had a long history of violent crime and was on parole for a 2012 drug-affected home invasion.
+After immigrating to Australia with his parents from Somalia at the age of 3, Khrayre had a long history of violent crime and was on parole for a 2012 drug-affected home invasion.

 He had previously been accused of involvement in a 2009 terror plot to attack an Australian army base, and although he was acquitted of those charges, three of his associates were jailed for 18 years.
 Khayre nevertheless had a criminal record of over 40 offenses, including aggravated burglary, unlawful assault and drug possession.